-- A Merlin LCD magnifier for enlarging printed materials is in Davis Reference, near the scanners.
+- A Merlin LCD magnifier for enlarging printed materials is in Davis Reference, on the West side near the stairs.

-- Read Please (free version), Microsoft Magnify, and Narrator are on all public computers, in the Utilities folder available from the Start Menu.
+- Microsoft Magnify and Narrator are on all public computers using the Start Menu.

 - Kurzweil 1000 software and a scanner

 - Two wheelchair-accessible workstations are located in the Davis Library Information Commons.